 This publication is mentioned within the ‘Whole School Literacy Strategy’ booklet on page 20.

 Boost reading comprehension

 These are home or school-based picture book programs.

-Designed by Speech Pathologists.
+Boost reading comprehension with Speech Pathology scripted comprehension questions and matching picture books.
 Designed for use in the home or within schools.
-Contains a list of recommended picture books for this age group.
-Questions
+Contains a list

 A booklet that provides an overview of language, literacy and motor milestones for children in Years 3 to 6 (Middle to Upper Primary – 8 to 11 year olds).
 Tips for home and causes for concern are also outlined.
 The booklet can be photocopied back to back and then folded in half to provide a compact reference.

 Students in middle to upper primary should be independent and creative problem solvers.
 As students reach the middle primary, developed language skills are critical for

 A fact sheet listing observations that indicate a child is experiencing difficulties with oral news telling and narrative retelling which may constitute a potential referral to a Speech Pathologist.